Parliamentary.ai

 Overview

 This bill mandates that English local housing authorities grant secure, long-term tenancies to victims of domestic abuse who need to relocate for safety reasons.
-This ensures they have stable housing following such circumstances.
+It amends the Housing Act 1985 to ensure such victims receive these secure tenancies, providing them with greater housing stability.

 Description

-The Secure Tenancies (Victims of Domestic Abuse) Bill amends the Housing Act 1985.
-It creates a legal obligation for local housing authorities in England to offer "old-style secure tenancies" to individuals fleeing domestic abuse.
-This applies if the new tenancy is sought due to the abuse.
-The definition of domestic abuse is broad, encompassing violence, threats, coercive or controlling behavior, and other forms of abuse (emotional, financial, physical, psychological, or sexual).
-The abuse must be from someone in the victim's family or household, or from someone with whom the victim has had an intimate relationship.
-The bill covers situations where victims are seeking a new tenancy or are already joint tenants on an existing tenancy and need to escape the abusive situation.
-The bill applies to England only and allows the Secretary of State to set the commencement date.
+The Secure Tenancies (Victims of Domestic Abuse) Bill amends Section 81B of the Housing Act 1985.
+It introduces a requirement for local authorities in England to offer "old-style secure tenancies" to individuals escaping domestic abuse.
+This applies if the new tenancy is necessitated by the abuse and the victim was previously a tenant (either solely or jointly) under a qualifying tenancy (including certain social housing tenancies).
+The bill defines "domestic abuse" broadly, encompassing violence, threats, controlling or coercive behavior, and other forms of abuse (emotional, financial, physical, psychological, or sexual) within a family, household, or intimate relationship.
+The bill applies to England and Wales, with the Secretary of State setting the commencement date.

 Government Spending